petert360/js-basics/YDKJS-02-scope-and-closures-ch1.md

     * 2 RHS look-ups for assigning values to targets `a` and `b`

 ## Errors
-"_...these two types of look-ups behave differently in the circumstance where the variable has not yet been declared..._" [^3]
+"_...these two types of look-ups behave differently in the circumstance where the variable has not yet been declared..._" [^quote-YDKJS]

 * RHS look-up failure results in a `ReferenceError`
 * LHS look-up failure results in a `ReferenceError`